Claims about BBC host accused of paying a teen for sexually explicit photos disputed

 Speculation has been rife over who the unnamed BBC presenter is.
 Other top BBC personalities have flooded social media with statements saying it's not them.

-"In the good old days there would have been absolutely no doubt that the name would have been there," Mackenzi said.
+"In the good old days there would have been absolutely no doubt that the name would have been there," MacKenzie said.
 "And any pictures associated with the story would have been published."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.